YashvardhanG/CNN/Image Recognition Software/README.md

 The dataset is divided into five training batches and one test batch, each with 10000 images.
 The test batch contains exactly 1000 randomly-selected images from each class.
 The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
 Between them, the training batches contain exactly 5000 images from each class.<br>

+The purpose of creating this system is in order to know more about the intricacies of AI and develop on the pre-existing grounds of Image Recognition.
+Image Recognition as a concept can solve a wide spectrum of issues in real world, from security applications to even real-time detection for physcially challenged people.
+This Image Recogniton software builds grounds for further research and development.
+Feel free to add on to this project and develop this system furtheron.
+Head on to the <a href="#contribute">Contribution</a> section to know more on how to do so.

 **Note:** The dataset is downloaded as soon as you open the main code, but you may also download the CIFAR-10 Dataset Externally.
 To download the CIFAR-10 Dataset, head on to <a href = 'https://www.cs.toronto.edu/~kriz/cifar.html'>CIFAR-10</a> website.
 <br><br>